JonathanVuong/JonosJournal/README.md

 # JonosJournal
-My worst attempt to become Sydney's no.1 bloggẻ
+My worst attempt in becoming Sydney's no.1 bloggẻ (Thanks TQM and LNL for the name lmao)